Our workshops encourage practitioners to explore a range of key practice areas that support culturally safe and responsive service delivery.

 This workshop introduces participants to principles that inform culturally safe practice, while encouraging the exploration of practical skills to enhance diversity responsive mental health practice.
 Participants are encouraged to reflect on their own cultural values, beliefs and models in delivering recovery focused interventions, and explore the relationship between policy, human rights legislation, and the manner in which we provide respectful person-centred care.

-Community Development in Mental Health Practice
+Community Engagement in Mental Health Practice

 Approaching Work with Interpreters in a Mental Health Setting

 This workshop uses a diversity lens to explore contemporary approaches to recovery-oriented practice in mental health settings.
 It also introduces ways to conduct person-centred assessments that understand cultural and social context and the powerful determinates of health and wellbeing.